Project-GrADyS/gradys-sim-nextgen/docs/Modules/Simulator/handlers/dynamic_velocity.md

 The Dynamic Velocity Mobility Handler is the mobility model for nodes that are controlled through velocity commands instead of waypoint targets.

+For the conceptual overview of mobility command interpretation, telemetry flow, and handler switching, see [How Mobility Works](../../../Guides/4_mobility.md).

 Use it when you need:

 - bounded horizontal and vertical speed